-Where development is proposed within New Planned Areas, compatibility with adjacent land uses beyond the Hamlet Boundary shall be enhanced through appropriate buffers and mitigation measures.
+Where development is planned in areas adjacent to the Hamlet boundary, consideration shall be given to ensuring compatibility with adjacent land uses through appropriate buffers and mitigation measures.

 A population of 2300 is planned to be accommodated in the Hamlet.

 New development shall be provided on full municipal services unless otherwise identified by this Plan and the Town's Official Plan.
-Accessory apartments are permitted on private services as long as well and septic facilities are adequate and available to accommodate an additional dwelling unit, in accordance with the Town's Official Plan
+Secondary suites are permitted on private services as long as well and septic facilities are adequate and available to accommodate an additional dwelling unit.
+The year 2021 is the planning horizon for this Plan.
+A planned population of approximately 2,000 persons for the Hamlet has been determined based upon a limited amount of growth that: maintains Hamlet scale and character; and does not exceed the 2,600 population equivalent reserved in the Georgetown Wastewater Treatment Plant for the Hamlets of Glen Williams, Norval and Stewarttown.